uio-carpentry/organisational/meetings/240821_board-meeting.md

 ### 4. New Board Meeting Date

 EP sent out an email to schedule the next meeting.
 15th October 2:00 PM - 3:00 PM.
-This meeting needs, however, to be rescheduled due to overlap with the Python WS (https://github.com/uio-carpentry/organisational/issues/116).
+This meeting needs, however, to be rescheduled due to an overlap with the Python WS (https://github.com/uio-carpentry/organisational/issues/116).

 Minutes approved by:
+FB